 No privacy without appropriate security measures.
-For example we are sure you will agree that you can not guarantee the privacy of your customers’ personal data if their data would be stored in an online file that is accessible without a username or password.
+For example, we are sure you will agree that you can not guarantee the privacy of your customers’ personal data, if their data is stored in an online file, that is accessible without a username or password.
 In other words, privacy and security go hand in hand.

 - Is the physical security appropriate?

 Is the system in a physical location that is appropriately safe and secure?
-For any systems that are world-renowned cloud systems (e.g. Microsoft.com, Shopify.com) the answer is mostly Yes and evidenced by the security certifications they have obtained and published.
-For any systems your firm hosts, you want to make sure you have measures in place to ensure that only appropriate people can access the premises, office, shop server room, filing cabinet etc. For the inevitable paper documents most firms still hold, we have created a dedicated knowledge base item, Data Security for paper documents.
+For any systems that are world-renowned cloud systems (e.g. Microsoft.com, Shopify.com) the answer is mostly Yes and evident by the security certifications they have obtained and published.
+For any systems your firm hosts, you want to make sure you have measures in place.
+This is to ensure that only appropriate people can access the premises, office, shop server room, filing cabinet etc. For the inevitable paper documents most firms still hold, we have created a dedicated knowledge base item, Data Security for paper documents.

 - Is the system & software security appropriate?

 Do check out our dedicated knowledge item, Security for systems and software – principles to further explore this topic.
 There are a number of aspects you should review and measures you can apply.
 Some examples here: do all systems have the latest security patches applied?
 Do all systems have appropriate access control enforced?
 Where possible, do you have two-factor authentication enabled?
 Does the system enforce strong passwords?
 Can we remove or hide data items we do not use, in line with the GDPR data minimisation principle?

 For the SME, there are two core aspects to check here: backups and data encryption.
 Confirm that systems are backed up and that those backups are in a safe place.
 At the same time, you want to test from time to time, that a restoration can successfully be executed.
 On the data encryption side, confirm that all personal data is encrypted, both at rest and in transit.
 Also, do check out our dedicated knowledge base item, Data Security – what to consider? for more information.